0. Introduction

 -

-- use an auto-encoder as a discriminator as was first proposed in EBGAN.
+Method - use an auto-encoder as a discriminator as was first proposed in EBGAN.

 - aims to match auto-encoder loss distributions using a loss derived from the Wasserstein distance while typical GANs try to match data distributions directly.